gobline/acl/README.md

 As you might have noticed in the examples above, the resources are registered when defining the rules, while the roles must have previously been added to the ACL.

-The reason for this is because the resources can not only just be a name or identifier, but also a pattern or regex, or even a custom object implementing the ```matches()``` method of the ```Mendo\Acl\ResourceInterface```.
+The reason for this is because the resources can not only just be a name or identifier, but also a pattern or regex, or even a custom object implementing the ```matches()``` method of the ```Mendo\Acl\ResourceInterface``` interface.

-The most straightforward example demonstrating the use of matchers, would be implementating an ACL managing access rights to files.
+The most straightforward example demonstrating the use of matchers, would be implementing an ACL managing access rights to files.

 ```php
 $resource = new Mendo\Acl\Resource('/home/john', new Mendo\Acl\Matcher\StartsWithMatcher());